 For the cooking liquid:

-- 2 tbsp ras el hanout spice mix
+- 2 tablespoon ras el hanout spice mix

-- 1 tsp honey, or sweetener of your choice
+- 1 teaspoon honey or sweetener of your choice

 - 1 bay leaf